elastic/elastic-integration-corpus-generator-tool/docs/usage.md

 `go run main.go generate <package> <dataset> <version> --tot-events <quantity>`

-`package`, `dataset` and `version` are mandatory. `--tot-events` is not mandatory and in case it is not provided an infinite number of events will be generated.
+`package`, `dataset` and `version` are mandatory. `--tot-events` is not mandatory and in case it is not provided a single event will be generated.
+You can generate an infinite number of events expressly passing to the flag the value of `0`.

 **Example**: